What is Cancer?

-This involves assessment of the abnormal cells in the primary tumour site, often a mass, following a biopsy sample.
+Diagnosis involves assessment of the abnormal cells in the primary tumour site, often a mass (lump), following a biopsy sample.
 Biopsy samples may also be taken from nearby lymph nodes.
 X-rays or a CT scan and ultrasound may be used to detect evidence of tumour spread elsewhere within the body.
-Blood tests may be taken to assess the patient’s general health and fitness for treatment, to look for other diseases that are also present, or, in some cases make a diagnosis of cancer (e.g. leukaemia)
+Blood tests may be taken to assess the patient’s general health and fitness for treatment, to look for other diseases, or, in some cases make a diagnosis of cancer.

 The three main treatments for cancer are:

-The use of a strong X-ray beam to destroy cancer cells where they sit
+- Radiotherapy: The use of a strong X-ray beam to destroy cancer cells

-The use of anti-cancer drugs to kill cancer cells wherever they are in the body
+- Chemotherapy: The use of anti-cancer drugs to kill cancer cells wherever they are in the body.

 The most appropriate treatment will depend on the nature, location and extent of the tumour, the overall health of the patient and the owner’s wishes and expectation.
 There may be more than one way to treat any particular tumour and it is important that the treatment is tailored to the patient.